128technology/docs/docs/intro_installation_bootable_media.md

 ### Choose the Installation Type

-Earlier versions of 128T Software (prior to 5.0.0) display the following Linux installation screen:
+Earlier versions of 128T Software (prior to 5.0.0) display the following Linux installation screen when booting to a serial console:

 ![Boot Screen](/img/intro_install_LegacyInstall.png)

-Installations of 128T Version 5.0.0 and later display the following Linux installation screen:
+Installations of 128T Version 5.0.0 and later display the following Linux installation screen when booting to a serial console:

 ![New Boot Screen](/img/intro_install_OTPInstall_1.png)

+Systems with VGA support will display the 128 Technology logo above the list of installation options.

 :::note
 Not all hardware has video support, therefore booting to console is the default (a console user may not be able to select an option).
 The default option is selected after a 30 second timeout.